 It’s a full audit of your sales function.
-Hit the link below and you’ll be able to see what is involved in your audit.
+Hit the link Sales Audit link and you’ll be able to see what is involved in your audit.

 It’s comprehensive by design because…

-You know there are 100’s of sales levers to improve sales results, but how do you know you’re working the right levers to get the sales improvements you need?
+You know there are 100’s of sales levers to improve sales results, but knowing you’re working the right levers, at the right time, with the right people to get the sales results improvements you need is critical.

-Or, even worse, how do you know that the lever you’re pulling won’t impact negatively on your sales results?
+Or, knowing that the lever you’re pulling won’t impact negatively on your sales results further down the line.

 The truth is you don’t always know.

-Sometimes sales improvement is just 100 of mini things rather than a few big things that are done differently
+You see, sometimes sales improvement is just 100 mini things rather than a few big things that are done differently

-Take a look at the Morton Kyle The Sales Insight for more details
+Take a look at the Morton Kyle Sales Analysis for more details